alfnsnff/Srvstu/README.md

     # From the root directory
     cd machine
     venv\Scripts\activate
-    code . #To open on Visual Studio Code
+    code . #Open on the Visual Studio Code
     ```

 ## Running the Backend